Why Am I So Angry All The Time? Hidden Causes & Solutions

 • Headaches, primarily caused by muscle tension

-• Irritability and Short Temper: Getting unusually upset by small annoyances might signal deeper problems.
+• Irritability and Short Temper: Getting unusually upset by small annoyances might signal deeper anger problems.

-• Difficulty Controlling Impulses: A noticeable challenge in restraining actions or words during moments of anger is a clear sign of trouble.
+• Difficulty Controlling Impulses: A noticeable challenge in restraining actions or words when you feel angry can be a clear sign of chronic anger issues.

 Bar graph displaying common symptoms associated with feeling angry all the time, aiding in the identification of chronic anger issues.